Leisurely Lynchburg, Virginia

 Lynchburg has a humid, four-season climate with hot summers and cool winters.
 July temperatures are in the 70s, 80s and 90s, while winter temperatures are in the 20s, 30s and 40s.
 On average, the area receives 40 inches of snow and 18 inches of rain per year.
 The sun shines 220 days of the year.

 For all of its pluses, a Lynchburg retirement has a couple of drawbacks.
 It is off the major airline route system and expensive to reach via airplane.
-The hilly terrain can take its toll on older knees.
-In the midst of Covid 19, more people from Washington, D.C. are moving to town, which does not sit well with some long-time locals.
+The hilly terrain can take its toll on mature knees.

 So, while Lynchburg is not a perfect, its quiet streets, tree-lined neighborhoods, sense of history and pretty setting make for an affable city.
-Thomas Jefferson was happy here, and so, too, it seems, are the retirees who make Lynchburg their home today.
+Thomas Jefferson was happy here, and so, too, it seems, are today's retirees who have chosen it as their home.